PARTICIPATE IN RESEARCH

 WHAT IS LIFUP?

 LIFUP stands for Low Intensity Focused Ultrasound, a safe, non-invasive research method to stimulate brain tissue for research and clinical applications.
-LIFUP can be used in stand alone research or in collaboration with other imaging modalities, such as the MRI, and utilizes the same basic technology found in clinical ultrasound imaging.
+LIFUP can be used in standalone research or in collaboration with other imaging modalities, such as MRI, and utilizes the same basic technology found in clinical ultrasound imaging.
 Please navigate to the LIFUP page for more information.

 WHAT SHOULD I EXPECT?

 Each study has a unique set of requirements.
-This may include various levels of paperwork, multiple MRI sessions which could include the addition of other imaging modalities such as EEG or Ultrasound, and other cognitive or behavioral questionnaires.
+This may include various levels of paperwork, multiple MRI sessions which could involve other imaging modalities such as EEG or ultrasound, and other cognitive or behavioral questionnaires.
 Your study team will lay out in detail all the steps necessary to complete your participation.